 Quota or Reservation System in India: History & Present

-It often label the candidates “of low intelligence” when the benefitted candidate reveals he had an advantage of reservation.
-We know writing in favor or against reservation is a difficult task therefore we would shed some light on the history of reservation from beginning to the time when India gained its independence and it became a law.
-From there on we would highlight the progress of reservation in last 69 years of independent India and the Current Reservation System in India.
-We would request our readers not to jump on any conclusion until they have read the entire post.
+It often labels the candidates “of low intelligence” when the benefitted candidate reveals he had an advantage of reservation.
+We know writing in favor or against reservation is a difficult task, therefore, we would shed some light on the history of reservation from beginning to the time when India gained its independence and it became a law.
+From there on we would highlight the progress of reservation in the last 70 years of independent India and the Current Reservation System in India.
+We would request our readers not to jump to any conclusion until they have read the entire post.
 Hope we are able to bring out a fair article that would help our readers.

 Indian Constitution and Reservation System In India